CARES Preservation Program

 How to Participate

 Participating in the CARES Fish Preservation Program is easy!
-Once you have a species on the Priority List or IUCN Red List, you’ll need to register it.
+Once you have a species on the Priority List, you’ll need to register it.

 Step 1: Fill out the CARES Species Identification form here.

-Step 2: Upload a clear photograph of the fish in your aquarium.
+Step 3: Upload a clear photograph of the fish in your aquarium and email it to CARES@atlfishclub.com.
 Photos found online will not count.
 Name the file as follows: species name_your name_AAAA_date.
 For example: Betta coccina_JohnDoe_AAAA_10-11-19.
 This photo will be reviewed by the CARES coordinator and once positively identified, will be added to the CARES registry.

 Program Rules and Regulations